13 Best Winter Destinations in the U.S.: Warm, Mild, and Snowy Getaways

 Miami, Florida

 Want to party with good-looking tan people?
 Here you go.
-I spent a while there on my Florida trip, and though I didn’t live there, I could see why it would be a great winter destination!
+I visited there on my Florida trip, and though I didn’t live there, I could see why it would be a great winter destination!

 San Diego, California